 - Less use of CIP and chemical agents.

 These benefits typically result in a high return on investment and rapid payback to companies that invest in HPS technology.
 Pigging system payback is nearly always less than 12 months.

 HPS PIGGING SYSTEMS

 HPS hygienic and sanitary pipeline product recovery systems are designed according to your requirements.
 Our dedicated team will ensure that the system you need is the system you get.

 - Our pig has a full-body contact design that enables optimal product recovery (up to 99.5% of the product can be recovered from full pipelines).

 - We don’t provide off-the-shelf systems.
 Every process and site is unique, and we understand that when we design your systems.

-- Our pig has a flexible magnet core, improving safety and allowing easy and efficient travel around 1.5D bends.
+- Our pig has a flexible magnetic core, improving safety and allowing easy and efficient travel around 1.5D bends.

 FIND OUT MORE

-Find out more about how HPS pigging systems will help you save product, increase efficiency, and reduce the risk of contamination by contacting us today:
+Find out more about how HPS pipeline pigging products will help you save product, increase efficiency, and reduce the risk of contamination by contacting us today.